RedEchidnaStudios: Barry Wemyss

 Born in Ballarat, Victoria, Barry grew up in the nearby goldfields town of Smythesdale.
 Following an occupation in engineering, Barry turned his attention to the arts, where he undertook formal studies at the University of Ballarat.
-Here, among the many art-forms studied and the introduction to wood-firing under the guidance of Master Potter Peter Pilven, Barry majored in Ceramics and completed his Degree in 1998.
+Here, among the many art-forms studied, and an introduction to wood-firing under the guidance of Master Potter Peter Pilven, Barry majored in Ceramics and completed his Degree in 1998.

 Memories of growing up in a landscape of remnant goldfields - mineshafts,clay-pits, abandoned huts, forests and farmland was clearly evident in Barry’s selection of earthy art-forms and rustic glazes during this time; much of which he brings into play today, along with gained inspiration from his travels in broader fields.